7 steps to save money on electric bills in 2022

 Many municipalities and utility companies offer residents free energy audits.
 The easiest way to check is usually through your city and utility’s website.

-Puget Sound Energy (PSE) in Washington, for example, has a page on their website dedicated to signing up for a home energy assessment.
+Puget Sound Energy (PSE) in Washington, for example, has a page on its website dedicated to signing up for a home energy assessment.
 The service is free if you qualify.

 #4 Reduce energy losses and leakages